Click here to view what ceramic coating options you would typically have.

 Answer – When properly maintained and cared for, a layer of ceramic coating will preserve the brand new look of your car for a few years.

 Answer – The maximum number of coat required is two.
 If a manufacturer tells you that you need more than that, what it means is that that is not a very good product, to begin with.
 So go for a more quality product that will serve you better.
 Like Schmicko, we use a ultra-high density coating, meaning that only one layer is required.
+Applying 5 coats does not make your coating 5x more durable and stronger, the benefits it produces does diminish over time with each added coating.

 Answer – Once you have opened the bottle of the ceramic coating, the best thing is that you try to use it as quickly as possible as it will harden up in to a glass-like compound.
+So the shelf life of an open bottle is pretty much one day and sometimes sooner depending on the conditions of your surroundings ie temperature, humidity and so on.

 Answer – Nano-ceramic coatings are not permanent but semi-permanent.
 That means you don’t have to apply and reapply every month to maintain the shine of your car paint.
 With just one application.
 It can last years if properly maintained.
-But is not permanent, despite all claims
+But is not permanent, despite all claims.

 Ceramic Car Coating vs Car Wax – Which Is the Smarter Investment?